 verbally or mentally.
 It is void of all religious significance.

-it is usually done in the morning and early evening.
-It requires about twenty
+ideally it is usually done in the morning and early evening.
+It requires

 The regular use of the mantra is the vital principle of TM.
 According to

-of the mind like bubbles in a bowl of water.
-Thoughts increase in size until
+depths of the mind like bubbles in a bowl of water.
+Thoughts increase in

-reaching the level of conscious awareness.
-Maharishi likened the mind to
+size until reaching the level of conscious awareness.
+Maharishi likened

-an ocean which is active at the surface but still on the bottom.
+the mind to an ocean which is active at the surface but still on the

-points which promotes more creative intelligence.
-It is here that one encounters
+origination points which promotes more creative intelligence.
+It is here

-the True Self, because the individual is in a state of restful alertness
+that one encounters the True Self, because the individual is in a state of

-between the subject and object, they become one.
-The first experience is
+boundaries between the subject and object, they become one.
+The first

 Others have described this transcendental consciousness state as ridding